csoroz/CIPs/CIP-1694/README.md

 We're heading into the age of Voltaire, laying down the foundations for decentralized decision-making.
 This CIP describes a mechanism for on-chain governance that will underpin the Voltaire phase of Cardano.
-This document builds on and extends the original Cardano governance scheme that was based on a fixed number of governance keys.
+The CIP builds on and extends the original Cardano governance scheme that was based on a fixed number of governance keys.
 It aims to provide a **first step** that is both valuable and, importantly, is also technically achievable in the **near term** as part of the proposed Voltaire governance system.